 Ownership of Club Building

 Two weeks after the formation of the Miami Club, James McQuade put up the money to purchase the former residence of Charles Garthside, a former vice president of Fort Dallas Bank, who lost the mansion to foreclosure when his bank went out of business due to the Panic of 1907.
-McQuade paid between twelve and fifteen thousand dollars from the Bank of Bay Biscayne, which took possession of the home following Garthside’s foreclosure proceeding.
+McQuade paid between twelve and fifteen thousand dollars to the Bank of Bay Biscayne, which took possession of the home following Garthside’s foreclosure proceeding.
 The original plan called for the club to lease the property from the bank, but the board of directors wanted the home sold, which led McQuade to purchase the building and lot on behalf of the club.

 This residence was one of the early gabled and turreted mansions along Avenue B (today’s NE Second Avenue), overlooking the Royal Palm Hotel.
 It was located midway between Flagler and SE First Streets, on the west side of NE Second Avenue, with the original address of 1210 Avenue B. The mansion would have sat where the theater portion of the Olympia is located today.